Snowflake

 Once generated, the public key needs to be assigned to the Snowflake database user created for Streamkap earlier.

-This command will copy the key to your clipboard after removing the comments
+This command will copy the public key you generated to your clipboard.

 egrep -v '^-|^$' ./streamkap_key.pub | pbcopy